 It’s not a surprise that all Australian Shepherd owners claim their dog sheds.
 And while 20% of owners say their dog has low-shedding, they still shed more than your typical hypoallergenic dog.

-Real Owners’ Tips on Shedding
+Real Owner Tips on Dealing With Shedding

 Joanne recommends: “Because the Aussie I have now has a long, heavy coat, I do brush often and use a rake to get through any parts of the coat that are ready to shed.
 I don’t have facilities to bathe her myself, so I take her to the groomer for that – whenever I think she needs it as she is always in the house.
 I take her to the groomer probably about every 5 weeks or so.“